anthonyjba/GeoblinkTest/README.md

 It Contains 2 components:

 a) A Dashboard to print the population of each feature json.

-b) A radar chart to show the graph comparision.
+b) A radar chart to show the graph comparision and can download the graph in .png format.

-And Extra: a visualization the Map location of each feature json.
+And a Extra component: a visualization the Map location of each feature json.